kailaix/ADCME.jl/docs/src/optimizers.md

-We can say that LBFGS with a HagerZhang linesearch algorithm has the best performance, although it is very computationally expensive.
+We can see that LBFGS with a HagerZhang linesearch algorithm has the best performance, although it is very computationally expensive.
 Gradient descent methods without line search algorithms are not stable.
 However, if we apply Anderson Acceleration, the stability can be improved without additionaly function/gradient evaluations.